WXM99/SE418/task1/analysis.md

 ![image-20190331222016879](./analysis.assets/image-20190331222016879.png)

 As is shown above, the directory structure of this project is a kind of messy.
-But the wrose is that the almost dupilcated directories appeared twice, causing unnecessary files transported in the network.
+But the wrose are the dupilcated directories' appearings , causing unnecessary files transported in the network.
 So, the directory of this project is not clean and clear enough.

 ![image-20190331222527578](./analysis.assets/image-20190331222527578.png)

 ### 2. Programming specification